Gus Mansford: Public service

 In 1936, Mansford was first appointed to the council of Massey Agricultural College.
 In 1947, he was chairman of the council before he retired at the end of the year.

-Mansford was appointed Officer of the Order of the British Empire (OBE) in the 1946 New Year Honours "for patriotic and social welfare services".
+Mansford was appointed an Officer of the Order of the British Empire in the 1946 New Year Honours, for patriotic and social welfare services.
+In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

 Death

 Mansford died on 13 June 1962 and was interred at Kelvin Grove Cemetery.
 His wife died on 3 September 1963 and was buried next to him.